Asset Dashboard

 Final Iteration for MVP

 To address user overwhelm while ensuring access to all necessary asset data, I applied the principle of progressive disclosure.
 Primary information is surfaced upfront, while secondary details (such as Pulse and Risk Rating data) are accessible through expandable sections within the Asset Dashboard.
-This helps users stay focused on key tasks without being overloaded.
+This helps users stay focused on key tasks without being overwhelmed.

 As a security analyst, I want to identify which company asset has the highest number of conflict hotspots, visually review these threats on a map with detailed context, and download a comprehensive report so I can brief executive leadership with actionable intelligence.